AndyClifton/lit-pro-sci-pub-demo/HowTo.md

 In `$ROOT` you should now have:

-- A 'code' directory with some .R files.
+- A _code/_ directory with some .R files.
-- A 'data' directory with a couple of short .csv data files.
+- A _data/_ directory with a couple of short .csv data files.

 ## Update _main.rmd_
 1. Open _main.rmd_ in an editor.